jbartus/fastly-compute-demo/README.md

 # what is this
+an example repo to learn and show some simple uses cases for fastly's compute service

 # what does it do
 - deploys a javascript compute@edge application that uses geoip data, a secret-store, and makes an api call